 Part 1: The Sacrifice of Two Goats

-There are two approaches to truth…the natural way and the spiritual way.
+There are two approaches to the truth, the natural way, and the spiritual way.
 The basic difference is the way of man or the way of Christ.
-Only through Christ can we enter into the presence & the fullness & the life of the Father.
-The other way seems right but can only end in death, (Proverbs 14:12 & 16:25).
+Only through Christ can we enter into the presence and the fullness and the life of the Father.
+The other way seems right but can only end in death, (Proverbs 14:12 and 16:25).

 “But watch out, you who live in your own light and warm yourselves by your own fires.
 This is the reward you will receive from me: You will soon fall down in great torment.”

-The Lord re-emphasized the correct way to grow in truth & righteousness right after Aaron’s two sons died.
+The Lord re-emphasized the correct way to grow in truth and righteousness right after Aaron’s two sons died.
 He did it by introducing the sacrifice of the two goats.
-This is the correct way, explained in detail…and also prophetic of the two works of Christ.
+This is the correct way, explained in detail, and also prophetic of the two works of Christ.

-“7…take the two male goats and present them to the LORD at the entrance of the Tabernacle.
-8. He [Aaron the High Priest] is to cast sacred lots to determine WHICH GOAT WILL BE RESERVED AS AN [sin] OFFERING TO THE LORD [1st goat] AND WHICH WILL CARRY THE SINS OF THE PEOPLE[2nd goat] TO THE WILDERNESS OF AZAZEL1 [THE DEVIL].
-9. Aaron will then present as a sin offering the goat chosen by lot for the LORD.
-10. The other goat, the scapegoat chosen [to escape death] by lot to be sent [led] away [by a fit man], will be kept alive….
-When it is sent away to Azazel in the wilderness [“a place of separation” in YLT, then in the Smith & Goodspeed Translation as, “the goat shall carry all their iniquities away with it into a desolate region; and [then] he shall set the goat free…”, [it is there in the wilderness trials that] the people will [then] be purified and made right with the LORD.”
+“Take the two male goats and present them to the LORD at the entrance of the Tabernacle.
+He [Aaron the High Priest] is to cast sacred lots to determine WHICH GOAT WILL BE RESERVED AS AN [sin] OFFERING TO THE LORD [1st goat] AND WHICH WILL CARRY THE SINS OF THE PEOPLE[2nd goat] TO THE WILDERNESS OF AZAZEL1 [THE DEVIL].
+Aaron will then present as a sin offering the goat chosen by lot for the LORD.
+The other goat, the scapegoat chosen [to escape death] by lot to be sent [led] away [by a fit man], will be kept alive… When it is sent away to Azazel in the wilderness [“a place of separation” in YLT, then in the Smith & Goodspeed Translation as, “the goat shall carry all their iniquities away with it into a desolate region; and [then] he shall set the goat free…”, [it is there in the wilderness trials that] the people will [then] be purified and made right with the LORD.” – Leviticus 16 (NLT)

 Baptism of Jesus

 At the end of 42 months of ministering, Jesus went to the cross.
-Right before His crucifixion He had a transfiguration experience and heard the Father once again proclaim, “This is my beloved Son in whom I am well pleased”.
-But this time, at the cross, He was as the 1st goat so that WE may be covered from the penalty of sin, receive the Holy Spirit, and be led into victory over the power of sin as the 2nd goat.
-Now we see this illustrated.
+Right before His crucifixion, He had a transfiguration experience, and heard the Father once again proclaim, “This is my beloved Son in whom I am well pleased.”
+This time, at the cross, He was as the 1st goat so that WE may be covered from the penalty of sin, receive the Holy Spirit, and be led into victory over the power of sin as the 2nd goat.
+Now, we see this illustrated: